 THATRue is a street hunt which we have in both the Latin Quarter (3 distinct routes, in English and Spanish) and the Marais (2 distinct routes currently only in Spanish).
 One route costs 20€/team, takes 60 to 90 minutes and is scheduled on your own (weather dependent) after your museum hunt.
 We bring THATRue when we meet you for your museum hunt, but please note THATRue is not sold independently (we have discontinued our postal/drop off service), unless it’s hosted to groups of 12 or more.
 It’s often customized for Hen/Stag/Birthday parties, corporate hunts (the Dutch Embassy sent 70 a-hunting recently) or for school groups (it was originally built for 150 American high school teens who used all three routes simultaneously).
 More info can be seen here.
 If you book two museum hunts (THATLou, THATd’Or & THATBrit), you automatically get two free THATRue Routes for two teams

-If you book two museum hunts (THATLou, THATd’Or & THATBrit), we're happy to offer a free THATRue for two teams.
+If you book two museum hunts (THATLou, THATd’Or & THATBrit) for a team of 3 or more people, we're happy to offer a free THATRue for two teams.

 We’ve built customized hunts from D'Orsay Dames for Hen Parties to Modernity + Motion for an engineer company hosting a networking event.
 However, as the museum changes its collection regularly, no theme remains intact for long (thus our need to build each hunt per order)

 Covering Musée d’Orsay highlights, from Renoir + Manet to Van Gogh + Gauguin.
 The intention of the J’Adore THATd’Or theme is to make sure you have an overview – from incredible Arte Nouveau furniture to fanciful French sculpture – of the entire collection.
 Getting you from the world-famous to hidden nooks + crannies!